I’ve been documenting Burning Man for over a decade. It’s without doubt one of the

 This gallery brings together some of the best photos from the past decade—images that have appeared in books, magazines and newspapers, or been widely exhibited, or just happen to be personal favorites of mine for one reason or another.
-One hundred of my images appear in the book, Burning Man: Art On Fire, but they are focused mainly on art installations.
-This set takes a broader view, covering the event as a whole — especially the beautiful, brilliant, and creative people of Burning Man.
-The collection represents a decade of photography (2005-2014) but the images from 2015 are presented separately here.
+One hundred of my images appear in the book, Burning Man: Art On Fire, but those are focused mainly on art installations.
+This set takes a broader view, covering the event as a whole — especially the beautiful, brilliant, and captivating people of Burning Man.
+This set of 100 represents a decade of photography, 2005-2014.
+(The images from 2015 are presented separately here.)

 Burning Man 2015

-Burning Man 2015 will be remembered for the wind, the dust, and the unseasonably cold temperatures.
-But it was also a year of first-rate art installations, stunning fire performances, startling art cars, burning pianos flying through the air, and much else besides.
-It was my 4th year covering the event for Rolling Stone and if you head over to their site you’ll find about 20 images of mine gathered under the heading, See Trippy, Surreal Photos From Burning Man 2015.
-Some of the same images also appear here (but without the pesky ads!), along with about 80 others that try to capture something of the art, the people, and the performances from an all-around incredible week.
+2015 was a year of high winds, choking dust, and unseasonably cold temperatures.
+But it will also be remembered for the first-rate art installations, stunning fire performances, startling art cars, burning pianos flying through the air, and more.
+It was my 4th year covering the event for Rolling Stone and if you head over to www.rollingstone.com you’ll find about 20 images of mine gathered under the heading, See Trippy, Surreal Photos From Burning Man 2015.
+Some of the same images also appear here (thankfully without the pesky ads!), along with about 80 others that highlight the art, the people, and the performances from an all-around incredible week.

 Burning Man 2014

 Burning Man 2014 started off with a dramatic thunderstorm, one that actually shut down the event for almost 24 hours.
 It offered up a perspective of Burning Man I had never seen before — open desert, stormy skies, and a playground of big art installations completely empty of people.
 Thankfully, the weather improved by midweek and was nearly perfect for the remainer of the event.
 It turned out to be a great year for photography, if not a great year for me personally (due to an ill-timed kidney stone).
 It was my 11th year out and third year on assignment for RollingStone.com.
-This set brings together a set of personal favorites from this year’s festivities.
+This set brings together 100 of my personal favorites.